 Our Housing Resource Center has comprehensive information on finding affordable housing.

 For help finding an apartment contact a Housing Ambassador – community organizations that help people prepare and apply for affordable housing.

-Victims of domestic violence receiving services at a Family Justice Center in Brooklyn, Queens, Bronx or Manhattan may also be eligible for New Destiny’s HousingLink program which offers assistance to apartment seekers and helps them to secure permanent housing.
+Victims of domestic violence receiving services in any of the five borough-based Family Justice Center may also be eligible for New Destiny’s HousingLink program which offers assistance to apartment seekers and helps them to secure permanent housing.
 Click here to learn more about HousingLink.

 - Start your apartment search by figuring out what neighborhoods and rent levels are realistic and what income you need.
 NYC HPD’s Income Guide can help you determine your income is calculated for affordable housing.

 - The government suggests that a family’s rent should equal between 30-40% of the household’s income to be considered affordable.

 - Many real estate brokers and landlords require that a family earn 40 times the monthly rent per year to qualify for an apartment.
 For example if an apartment costs $1000 per month, you should earn about $40,000 per year to be considered.

 - You should consider neighborhoods where rent levels match what is affordable to you and your family.

 - Victims of domestic violence should also consider if the neighborhood is safe and in a location where it is unlikely the abuser will track them down.